Gradient Alignment in Physics-informed Neural Networks: A Second-Order Optimization Perspective: Experimental Details

-The complete set of hyperparameters is detailed in Table \ref{tab: hyper-parameters}, largely following the configurations established in \cite{wang2023expert,wang2024piratenets}.
-The decay step is adapted for each benchmark to ensure the learning rate reaches a sufficiently small value (e.g., $10^{-7}$) by the end of training.
-The number of time windows is determined empirically based on problem complexity, with fine-tuning guided by the loss convergence behavior during preliminary experiments.
+The complete set of hyperparameters is detailed in Table \ref{tab: hyper-parameters}, largely following the configurations established in \cite{wang2023expert} and \cite{wang2024piratenets}.
+The decay step is tailored for each benchmark to ensure the learning rate reaches a sufficiently small value (approximately $10^{-7}$) by the end of training.
+The number of time windows is determined empirically based on problem complexity, with fine-tuning guided by the loss convergence behavior observed during preliminary experiments.